Hot Take: Glamping Is Better in the Winter

 Modern Pod Rental

-This whimsical pod rental in central Sweden looks like something out of a fairy tale.
-Its large windows let in plenty of sunshine during the day, and at night the wood-burning stove and underfloor heating keep things snug.
+This whimsical pod rental three hours northwest of Stockholm looks like something out of a fairy tale.
+Although you won’t see much sun here during winter, the large windows do let light in during the brief few hours of daylight.
+During the day and at night the wood-burning stove and underfloor heating keep things snug.
 The seating area turns into a double bed, and with additional twin bunks, the pod sleeps four.
-After a day of exploring the trails through the surrounding forest, cook some camping favorites in the communal kitchen before returning to that wood-burning stove and a good book.
+After a day of exploring the trails through the surrounding forest, cook some camping favorites in the communal kitchen and retire to your cabin for fika—get your cardamom buns at Falu Bröd and Patisserie in town—and a good book.

 Borealis Basecamp

-Surrounded by 100 acres of boreal forest in the Alaskan wilderness, these fiberglass igloos are modeled after those used on polar expeditions and at polar research stations—so they can certainly handle an Alaskan winter.
-Each of the 15 igloos has comfortable beds, a full bathroom, and a 16-foot-wide window on its roof, enabling guests to watch for the aurora borealis at night.
-It’s a perfect place to do so, because the camp is located under the auroral oval, the atmospheric region where the aurora borealis is brightest.
-A large on-site yurt serves as a home base and restaurant, and guests can also book mushing and snowmobiling tours.
+Surrounded by 100 acres of coniferous forest in the Alaskan wilderness, these fiberglass igloos are modeled after those used on polar expeditions and at polar research stations—so they can certainly handle an Alaskan winter.
+Each of the 28 igloos has comfortable beds, a full bathroom, and a 16-foot-wide window on its roof, enabling guests to watch for the aurora borealis at night.
+It’s a perfect place to do so because the camp is located under the auroral oval, the atmospheric region where the aurora borealis is brightest.
+For a bit more space, book one of nine cubes whose 10-foot, floor-to-ceiling windows frame copses of snow-covered trees and the aurora borealis.
+These can fit two adults and one child (there’s a snug little loft bed) and the larger bathroom includes nice-to-haves like a heated towel rack.
+A large on-site yurt serves as a home base and restaurant, and guests can also book an Arctic Circle day trip by car (a 12-hour excursion) and reindeer walking tours.

 Related: This Hotel Is One of the Best Places in Alaska for Aurora Viewing

-Sleep surrounded by the Icelandic countryside in a transparent bubble.
+Sleep surrounded by the Icelandic countryside while snug and warm in a bubble.

 Courtesy of Buubble